Skip to main content

 transforms:

-# First transform: filter to specific contract
+# First transform: filter to a specific contract

 filtered_events: